samuelhalff/ark-fid.ch/TRANSLATION-KEYS-FIX.md

 Both keys have been added to: `src/translations/fr|en|de|es|pt/ressources.json`.

+## New Ressources Reference Keys (Nov 2025 update)

+- `ressources:admin_ch_optimisation_fiscale_patrimoine` – Label for the Fedlex Swiss Civil Code succession reference (used by the wealth management article).

 ## New Service Keys (Nov 2025)

 Added for the Mergers & Acquisitions service launch.
 Ensure all locales include: